 It is very easy to be negative or point out flaws in another person’s ideas in a meeting, but doing so may ultimately thwart the success of the meeting.
-Rather than addressing the downside of any issues raised within the meeting, try to locate the positive valuable side in each comment a person makes.
-Not only will this keep the meeting from being derailed, it also keeps the focus on developing solutions and creating progress.
+Fostering positivity during meetings is instrumental in steering conversations towards solutions.

 Recording meetings and listening to them back is a great way to pick up on areas of strength and areas of weakness.
 As you improve your communication, the overall quality of your business meetings will improve too.